mrapi00/Python-Trading-Bot/README.md

 # Python Trading Bot

 Uses the Robinhood API to automate trades within a personal Robinhood account.
-Currently implrmented two strategies, one which uses moving average and another which use twitter sentiment analysis.
+Currently implement two strategies, one which uses moving average and another which use twitter sentiment analysis (using vaderSentiment).

 ``` sh
 export TWITTER_KEY=<consumer-key>